 7and Joelah and Zebadiah, the sons of Jeroham of Gedor.

-8From the Gadites there came over to David to the stronghold in the wilderness mighty men of valor, men trained for war who could handle shield and spear, whose faces were like the faces of lions, and they were as swift as the gazelles on the mountains;
+8Men from the Gadites went over to David to the stronghold in the wilderness, mighty men of valor, men trained for war who could handle shield and spear, whose faces were like the faces of lions, and they were as swift as the gazelles on the mountains;

-9Ezer the chief, Obadiah the second, Eliab the third,
+9Ezer the leader, Obadiah the second, Eliab the third,

 10Mishmannah the fourth, Jeremiah the fifth,